Likica/password-generator/README.md

 ### **Credits**
 ###### [Back to Table of Contents](#Table-of-Contents)
-* UW BootCamp TAs, instructors, tutors, AskCBS and all other that helped!
+* UW BootCamp TAs, instructors, tutors, AskBCS and all other that helped!

 ### **Contributing**
 ###### [Back to Table of Contents](#Table-of-Contents)